Home » 2024 Colorado River Rafting

 Heading to campHeading to campThese travertine-coated ledges and boulders have created ledges to sit on and a wonderful array of pools, making it possible to swim in many different places throughout the canyon.

-We spent a few leisurely and fun hours hanging out on the ledgesband playing in these lovely pools.
+We spent a few leisurely and fun hours hanging out on the ledges and playing in these lovely pools.

 Back on the boats, we had seven miles of relatively flat water to get to Tuckup Canyon, our planned camp for the night, so Daniel gave Herb the chance to row as much as he wanted.

-My birthday partyMy birthday partyDaniel told him he was good enough to be a guide, but perhaps that was his way of getting Herb to row more while he got to pretend he was just a passenger laying back against the bags and watching the canyon walls go by.
+My birthday partyMy birthday partyDaniel told him he was good enough to be a river guide, but perhaps that was his way of getting Herb to row more while he got to pretend he was just a passenger laying back against the bags and watching the canyon walls go by.
+I think Daniel had a little bit of Tom Sawyer in him.

 That evening I was really touched when everyone remembered that it was my birthday.
 Mitchell, one of our assistant guides, even baked me a rice krispie cake, a recipe from his grandmother, complete with candles for me to blow out while they sang Happy Birthday.
 These people had become very special to me in our short time together.